StarWhiz/docker_deployment_notes/splinterlands-bot-v2/README.md

 ```

 ### docker-compose.yml
-Note: If you are using ontje-dev's Dockerfile sub this docker-compose with [docker-compose-onteje-dev-version.yml](https://github.com/StarWhiz/docker_deployment_notes/blob/master/splinterlands-bot-v2/docker-compose-onteje-dev-version.yml)
+Note: If you are using ontje-dev's Dockerfile, subtitute this docker-compose with [docker-compose-onteje-dev-version.yml](https://github.com/StarWhiz/docker_deployment_notes/blob/master/splinterlands-bot-v2/docker-compose-onteje-dev-version.yml)
 ```
 version: '3'